 Welcome back to the Aaron Judge Home Run Record Tracker!
 We’re taking a daily look at where Aaron Judge’s monster season tracks compared to some of the other historic single-season home run leaders in anticipation of Judge potentially joining their ranks.
 We’ll be going by Team Game because not every player’s seasons were in sync with the calendar days and everyone didn’t play all of the team’s games, which makes this our universal standard.
-Let’s head onto Game 127:
+On to Game 126:

 Aaron Judge through Game 126 of 2022: 49 HR

 Team Game 126: 8/26 — 1-for-2, 3 RBI, 1 HR, 1 R, 3 BB

 While Judge didn’t homer during the Yankees’ hit parade on Thursday night, he came up big last night.
 With two on in a 0-0 game, Judge strode to the plate and smashed a first-pitch cement-mixer from J.P.
 Sears to dead center:

 Judge’s 49th blast was not only a majestic display of pure power, but it was crucial for the Yankees in the context of the game they were playing, providing the margin of victory in what turned out to be a 3-2 win.
 Just like so many of his homers across 2022, Judge came through with a dinger when his team could really needed one.

 Roger Maris through Game 126 of 1961: 50 HR

 Team Game 126: 8/23 — 1-for-3, 1 3B, 1 RBI, 3 R, 3 BB

 Maris didn’t send one over the fence, but had a hugely impactful game, scoring three times and managing a triple.
 Neither he nor Mickey Mantle hit a dinger in this game, still leaving Maris four homers ahead of his teammate.

 Babe Ruth through Game 126 of 1927: 42 HR